jcwilson/aladdin-project-tools/docs/source/development.rst

 ************
 Using poetry
 ************
-This project uses poetry_ as its package manager and build system.
-It offers support for deterministic installation of dependencies by utilizing a lock file as well as other useful features to assist application and library development.
+"Componentized" projects use poetry_ as their package manager and build system. poetry_ offers support for deterministic installation of dependencies by utilizing a lock file as well as other useful features to assist application and library development.

 While most development operations take place inside of docker containers or in a kubernetes cluster, there are still some things that need to run directly from the development machine.
 We use `poetry scripts`_ to manage those operations.
 All of the project-level operations take place in a python virtual environment that poetry automatically creates and maintains for us.
 See the :ref:`development:Project scripts` section below for more information.